dart-lang/sdk/CONTRIBUTING.md

 ## Getting the code

 To work with the Dart code, you need to download and build the development branch.
-Active development of Dart takes place on the `master` branch, from which we push "green" versions that have passed all tests to `dev` branch.
+Active development of Dart takes place on the `main` branch, from which we push "green" versions that have passed all tests to `dev` branch.
 Complete instructions are found at [Getting The Source](https://github.com/dart-lang/sdk/wiki/Building#getting-the-source)

 ## Starting a patch with git